Belzec extermination camp: Camp guards

 Belzec camp guards included German Volksdeutsche and up to 120 former Soviet prisoners of war (mostly Ukrainians) organised into four platoons.
 Following Operation Barbarossa, all of them underwent special training at the Trawniki SS camp division before they were posted as "Hiwis" (German abbreviation for Hilfswilligen, lit. "those willing to help") in the concentration camps as guards and gas chamber operators.
 They provided the bulk of Wachmänner collaborators in all major killing sites of the Final Solution.

 Gas chambers

-A detailed description of how the gas chambers at Belzec were managed came in 1945 from Kurt Gerstein, Head of the Technical Disinfection Services who used to deliver Zyklon B to Auschwitz from the company Degesch during the Holocaust.
-In his postwar report written at the Rottweil hotel while in the French custody, Gerstein described his visit to Belzec on 18 or 19 August 1942.
+A detailed description of how the gas chambers at Belzec were managed came in 1945 from Kurt Gerstein, head of Technical Disinfection Services, who used to deliver Zyklon B to Auschwitz from the company Degesch during the Holocaust.
+In his postwar report written at a Rottweil hotel while in French custody, Gerstein described his visit to Belzec on 18 or 19 August 1942.
 He witnessed there the unloading of 45 cattle cars crowded with 6,700 Jews deported from the Lwów Ghetto less than a hundred kilometres away, of whom 1,450 were already dead on arrival from suffocation and thirst.
-The remaining new arrivals were marched naked in batches to the gas chambers; beaten with whips to squeeze tighter inside.
+The remaining new arrivals were marched naked in batches to the gas chambers, beaten with whips to squeeze tighter inside: